hedronium/Jables/README.md

 Each property (which are the field definitions) within the `fields` object is once again another object.
 The only hard requirement for it all is the `type` property on them.
 This tells jables what is the type of the field.

-in our 'hello world' example the type of `string` corresponds to `varchar` just like in Laravel migrations (ssssh, we actaully use Laravel's [Schema Builder](http://laravel.com/docs/5.1/migrations) behind the schenes, please don't tell anyone).
+in our 'hello world' example the type of `string` corresponds to `varchar` just like in Laravel migrations (Jables uses Laravel's [Schema Builder](http://laravel.com/docs/5.1/migrations)).

 ## Types Available
 Heres a list